-Yep, your loving relatives and doting coworkers can get a big fat payment for ratting you out about how you pulled one over on the IRS, and they just might.
+Surprisingly, your relatives and coworkers can get a big payment for ratting you out if you pulled one over on the IRS.
 They can get a bounty of up to 20% of the taxes and penalties that the IRS recovers from you – and a major source of tips come from jilted lovers and ex-employees.
 Considering that the IRS can audit several years back on your taxes, it’s wise to keep from bragging.

-Being audited can be a big pain, but if you have kept diligent records and been honest with the IRS, then you have nothing to worry about.
-Just cooperate, be prepared with your documentation and everything will turn out fine.
+Being audited can be very trying.
+However, if you have kept diligent records and been honest with the IRS, then you have nothing to worry about.
+Just cooperate, be prepared with your documentation, and everything will turn out fine.